 If you are a total beginner, remember that you don’t need to know everything by heart when you finish an online course.
 What matters more is that you know where to find the answers to your problems.
 Simply log in to your account and check how the instructor explained a certain topic.

-10: Learning coding is an excellent career decision
+#10: Learning coding is an great career decision

 By this I don’t mean that you should aim at starting a career in tech or web development.
 But you’re free to do so, of course!

-Learning new skills in programming is probably the single best thing you can do to yourself in terms of advancing your career and building new competencies for your future.
+Learning new skills in programming is probably the single best thing you can do to improve your career opportunities.

 You can apply coding skills in almost any industry and in countless positions within an organization.